Erinliiiii/A-BTestingProject/README.md

-# A/BTesting Project to Determine an Effective Approach to Reduce Early Udacity Course Cancellation
+# A/BTesting Project to Determine an Effective Approach to Reduce Early Course Cancellation

 ##Experiment Description